 Food type: Greek Cypriot

-Disclaimer: I was invited to taste the Christmas Eve menu and our main courses were on the house.
+Disclosure: I was invited to taste the Christmas Eve menu and our main courses were on the house.
 I was not required to write a blog post about the tasting.
 All opinions in this blog post are my own.
-This disclaimer is in line with my blogging policy.
+This post is in line with my blogging policy.

 I am on leave until the 6th of January and will reply to blog comments then.